M.Sc. Edward Ody

 edward.ody ~at uni-marburg.de

-I am a PhD candidate, funded by the IRTG 1901.
+I was a PhD candidate, funded by the IRTG 1901.
+Since 2024 I’m PostDoc in the SFB/TRR135.
 My work focuses on predictive mechanisms in healthy participants and patients with Schizophrenia.
 Specifically, I am interested in understanding how we predict the sensory consequences of our actions and how the impairment of the mechanisms that support this process might help in explaining some of the cardinal symptoms of Schizophrenia.
 To answer these questions, I use both behavioural and electrophysiological (EEG) methods.

 Education: